asimon655/dotNet5782_3715_6941/README.md

 ![image](https://user-images.githubusercontent.com/90776557/147875488-77c4a05d-032a-4362-8412-8fac6d3910fc.png)

->When you press the Captcha Toggle button a popup window will open and you will need to answer a question of first grade kid level, if the answer will be correct  you will be detected as a human and the the button of sign up will be Enabeld to press ( will be Colored) and the Inputs fields will be checked for valid data.
+>When you press the Captcha Toggle button a popup window will open and you will need to answer a question -  first grade kid level, if the answer will be correct  you will be detected as a human and the the button of sign up will be Enabeld to press ( will be Colored) and the Inputs fields will be checked for valid data.

 ![image](https://user-images.githubusercontent.com/90776557/147875492-cc4ce404-2f2f-43a6-b494-e9f759ea8707.png)
 ![image](https://user-images.githubusercontent.com/90776557/147875497-312d869f-6a71-4d6b-8915-1e6e67c860d1.png)